How long should cats eat kitten food for?

 That said, there are some generalisations.
 “Most people consider the one year mark to be around the point a kitten turns into a cat.
 In some cases, cats aged six to 12 months could be considered adult, as in most breeds they’re almost fully grown and sexually mature.
 However, a year tends to be the established age when a kitten turns into a cat."

-Of course, as with all animals, there are some exceptions – 7 of the largest cat breeds in the world such as the Maine Coon, for example, can tend to reach maturity between 18 months and two years of age.
+Of course, as with all animals, there are some exceptions – large breeds like the Maine Coon, for example, tends to reach maturity between 18 months and two years of age.

 When can kittens eat dry food only?

-Most vets recommend feeding your kitten both a dry and wet food diet because cats tend to under-consume water so wet food can help keep them hydrated (and if you’re asking “is wet food bad for cats?”, we have the answer to that as well).
+Most vets recommend feeding your kitten both a dry and wet food diet because cats tend to under-consume water so wet food can help keep them hydrated.

 When to switch from kitten to cat food